juditperea/juditperea/README.md

 ### ✨ About Me:

-My name is Judit Perea Puigdomènech, and I'm a 26 y/o web developer based in Sabadell, Spain.
+My name is Judit Perea Puigdomènech, and I'm a 28 y/o web developer based in Sabadell, Spain.
 (English/Spanish/Catalan)
 - 🔭 I’m currently working on personal projects to add to my portfolio. <br>
   Feel free to comment anything you want about them!
 I'm willing to learn from my mistakes. <br>
   If you want to use my code, contact me before doing it please. <br>
-- 🌱 I’m currently learning more programming languages and techniques, clean code ...
-I'm ALWAYS learning <br>
 - 📫 How to reach me: <br><br>
   Through LinkedIn: [https://www.linkedin.com/in/judit-perea/](https://www.linkedin.com/in/judit-perea/) <br>
   Send me an email: juditperea97@gmail.com <br>

-Coding is not the only thing I do! <br>
-I also like drawing, playing videogames, reading all kinds of literature, and watching anime. <br>
-Passionate about technology and web development, I am constantly seeking to learn and improve my skills.
-I love working in teams and collaborating on challenging projects that allow me to grow professionally. <br>
 ⭐ Check out my repositories to see some of the projects I've been working on ⭐

 <div style="text-align: center; background-color: #000; padding: 20px;">